Hydraulic fluid in the cabin air?

 Manufacturer Airbus apparently have known for years how this can occur.
 In 2013, Airbus published in their magazine Fast edition 52 an extensive article about measures to prevent air conditioning duct contamination by engine oil and hydraulic fluid.
 In this article, Airbus explicitly warns to carefully follow their published maintenance procedures.
 After a hydraulic fluid or engine oil leakage, the leaked fluid should be thoroughly removed first, and the cause of the leakage corrected.
 After that the complete air conditioning system should be thoroughly cleaned.
 If this procedure is not carried out properly or not completely, this will give “rise to recurring complaints of bad smells in the cabin”, according Airbus.

-Photo on the left shows a main gear strut of an A320.
+This photo shows a main gear strut of an A320.
 Note the visible proof of leakage which has occurred during compression and extension of the gear.
 During flight, the gear is retracted into the so-called wheel well, which is closed at the bottom with hydraulically operated gear doors.
 Therefore the hydraulic fluid has leaked further down onto this gear door during flight.

-Photo on the right show the corresponding gear door, which is still clearly wet by the hydraulic fluid.
+This photo show the corresponding gear door, which is still clearly wet by the hydraulic fluid.
 But that is not all.
 As the fluid flowed out, the air flow has taken it along the bottom of the plane, all the way to the back…

 APU air inlet